shafayet08/shafayet08.github.io/_pages/about.md

  overlay_color: "#333"
 ---

 I am a professional Electronics and Electrical Engineer and an aspiring Data Analyst.
-In this portfolio I will be demonstration my knowledge so far in exploratory data analytics , visualization and machine learning.
+In this portfolio I will be demonstrating my knowledge so far in exploratory data analytics , visualization and machine learning.